 Relationship issues vary

 Managing conflict will always be a big issue.
-In my experience, though problems with a controlling partner are far more common than trying to manage arguments they are equally as destructive.
-One partner unable or unwilling to accept influence from their spouse tries to control or oppress the other often leads to an unhappy and dysfunctional relationship.
-“How can you change what’s always been, it’s part of who I am”?
-The answer is – over time.
+In my experience, problems with a controlling partner are far more common than trying to manage arguments, both are equally destructive.
+One partner, unable or unwilling to accept influence from the other, tries to control or oppress the other.
+This leads to an unhappy and dysfunctional relationship.
+“How can I change what’s always been, it’s part of who I am”?
+The answer is – over time!

-One couple I worked with, Greg and Sue had a similar issue.
-Sue was a CEO of a large multi-national company, was well respected and had a high social status.
+One couple I worked with, Greg and Sue, had a similar issue.
+Sue was a CEO of a large multi-national, was well respected and had a high social status.
 Sue exudes confidence, and is very results driven.
-Her husband John, on the other hand feels he isn’t as high up the social ladder as he’d like to be.
+Her husband John, on the other hand feels he isn’t as high on the social ladder as Sue.
 John also feels over shadowed by his wife’s achievements and her somewhat controlling nature.
-His feelings of unworthiness and also his feelings of emasculation played heavily on his mind.
+His feelings of unworthiness and also feelings of emasculation played heavily on his mind.
 Over time we worked on creating a stronger sense of worth within John by acknowleding and validating wherever possible.
 Sue spent more time at home, less at the office and managed to leave her work personality at work.

 Quick change is short lived.

 Change takes time, if it doesn’t it’s often short lived.
 To have personal growth and clarity involves having some wins but also accepting there will be losses.
 Marriage guidance should focus on education.
 Concentrating on areas of concern, seeing or listening how you interact or communicate is a vital part of moving the relationship forward.
 We work on reaI issues.
 I may listen to you argue, under controlled circumstances of course and also listen to how you treat and speak to one another in everyday conversation..